 Because generic drug makers have no independent duty or ability to change generic drug safety labels, the U. S. Supreme Court ruled in two benchmark cases generic drug makers also have no liability to consumers in failure to warn cases.
 The Supreme Court established legal immunity finding that because generic drug makers have no authority over what their safety labels say, they cannot be liable for failure to warn if their product injures a patient.

 The proposed FDA rule change would require generic drug makers independently to change their product safety labels, regardless of what brand-name drug makers do, if post-market analysis revealed the need for additional or different warnings.
 Because generic drug makers would now have authority over what their drug labels say, generic drug makers would also be legally liable for the safety of their products.
 Consumers would now have the legal right to sue generic drug makers if their products failed to warn of potential side effects or safety issues that caused injury or death.

 The new rules are set to take effect in April 2017 if not delayed again due to industry opposition.
 The rules were first proposed in 2013.

 Under the proposed rules, generic drug makers would be required to conduct a post-market analysis of their products’ safety, and unilaterally update safety labeling without prior FDA approval.
-Generic drug makers would also be responsible for notifying brand-name drug makers of any safety labeling changes they make, and provide the information upon which labeling changes are made.
+Generic drug makers would also be responsible for:

 We support the proposed FDA rule change as a win for consumers because safer products and greater responsibility on drug makers to ensure product safety mean a safer consuming public.
 The new rules would create parity among brand-name and generic drug makers in terms of their duties to conduct post-market surveillance, change safety labeling and warnings, and bear legal responsibility for their products to consumers.